-Bob Migliorini is entering his seventh season as the Albertus Magnus head men's and women's tennis coach in 2017-18 after taking over the reins in the fall of 2011.
+Bob Migliorini concluded his seventh season as the Albertus Magnus head men's and women's tennis coach after taking over the progam in 2011.

 Albertus Magnus finished the 2017 season with an overall record of 7-8 and qualified as the No. 6 seed in the Great Northeast Athletic Conference (GNAC) thanks to a 1-5 mark in league play.
 The Falcons recorded back-to-back wins against Sarah Lawrence and Mount Ida as well as made their third straight appearance in the GNAC Tournament.